Amy Sink, Chief Executive Officer, Interra Credit Union

-With 25 years experience in the credit union industry, Sink has led Teachers Credit Union during significant periods of growth and expansion.
-Her direct leadership has included a conversion of a defined benefit plan structure to a newly established defined contribution plan.
-She also created and launched an indirect lending program, one of the largest in house programs in the industry.
-She also created a CUSO known as Procura, a purchasing card business owned by the Credit Union Industry.
-She planned, negotiated and implemented a contract to sell $65 million credit card assets that increased Teachers Credit Union’s capital by $10 million and a conversion from Visa to MasterCard, resulting in a $3.3 million savings, all of which allowed for an expansion of facilities to increase member convenience.
+With more than 25 years’ experience in the credit union industry (all with her previous employer, Teachers Credit Union, Indiana), Sink most recently held the position of Senior Vice President and Chief Financial Officer.
+Major accomplishments during her previous role include a conversion of a defined benefit plan structure to a newly established defined contribution plan; creation and launch of an indirect lending program, one of the largest in house programs in the industry; creation of a CUSO known as Procura, a purchasing card business owned by the Credit Union Industry; and she planned, negotiated and implemented a contract to sell $65 million credit card assets that increased Teachers Credit Union’s capital by $10 million and a conversion from Visa to MasterCard, resulting in a $3.3 million savings, all of which allowed for an expansion of facilities to increase member convenience.

-Sink has spent her entire professional career with Teachers Credit Union.
-Prior to her promotion as Senior Vice President and Chief Financial Officer in 1996, Sink served as the Director of Financial Analysis and Planning.
+Prior positions held include Director of Financial Analysis and Planning.
 Previously, she served as Financial Analyst, a position she was quickly promoted to after she began her career as a Financial Assistant.

 She holds her Bachelor of Science in Public and Environmental Affairs from Indiana University and her Masters of Science in Administration from Notre Dame.
 Sink has completed numerous advanced training course programs, including the Advanced Leadership Institute at the Harvard Executive MBA School.